Magnification Calculations

 Magnification

-After looking at cells under a microscope you may be asked to do a few calculations.
-These can be tricky but there is a great way to remember how to these calculations.
+After looking at cells under a microscope, you might be asked to do some calculations.
+These can seem tricky, but there’s a simple trick to remember how to work them out!

 Magnification Triangle